Zuluft/SafeFragmentTransaction/README.md

 ## Step 2:

-When adding, replaceing or poping fragments, write the following:
+When adding, replacing or poping fragments, write the following:
 ```Java
 ...
 getSafeFragmentTransaction().registerFragmentTransition(fragmentManager ->